kudos/hostr/README.md

 ## Licence

 My primary motivation is to get to work on Hostr in public.
-Contributions are welcome and all Javascript is MIT licenced, however the brand is not.
+Contributions are welcome and all Javascript is Apache licenced, however the brand is not.
 The brand includes the name, logo images, CSS and marketing HTML.